 We’re talking about the Johnson Legacy Center, a $5.3 million redevelopment project at the former Johnson High School campus off Winchester Road.
-The hub, set to open in late July or early August, will be different from other rec centers in Huntsville.
+The hub, set to open in August, will be different from other rec centers in Huntsville.

 “It will host a climbing wall, rubberized floor to play futsal, health club with exercise rooms and a sauna in the locker rooms,” said City of Huntsville Parks and Recreation Director Steve Ivey.
 “We feel we have the only facility like this within the area and hope that all our residents will come and enjoy it.”

 Johnson Legacy Center vision

 When complete, the former gymnasium will have a bright interior of teal blue and gold accents as a homage to the old Johnson High.
 It will feature an open floor plan with high ceilings and large glass walls, as well as gathering areas that look like co-working spaces and meeting rooms equipped with the latest technology.